Why Doesn’t My Partner Moan When We Have Sex?

 'We train ourselves early on to be quiet when experiencing sexual pleasure.
 Moaning is often an intentional, learned behavior rather than a natural response.'

 Here, sex coaches and sex experts explore the reasons your partner is quiet during sex and what you can do to perhaps find a compromise.

-She's concerned about privacy
+The girl/woman is concerned about privacy during sex

 "We train ourselves early on to be quiet when experiencing sexual pleasure," said Suzannah Weiss, a certified sexologist, sex educator and sex coach in Los Angeles.
 "Moaning is often an intentional, learned behavior rather than a natural response."

 Tip #1.
 Your girlfriend or wife might not moan because she's not used to it.
 Her mind is still in the protective "quiet mode" during sex.

 A woman can show pleasure in ways other than moaning

 Women show pleasure in many ways, from curling their toes to arching their back to making the "O-face."
 She likely has a myriad of ways to show pleasure that you might not be noticing that don't make for great porn, which is why you might not know about them.
 Curling toes, barring certain fetishes, are not high on the director's list.

 "Every person's sexual response is different, and there is no such thing as a 'normal' response that we should all be trying to get to," said Leah Carey, a sex and intimacy coach in Oregon and host of the podcast "Good Girls Talk About Sex."
 “They may be a more tactile person who shows their enjoyment through movement rather than sounds.”

 Tip #2.
 If you want to feel more confident right away, try to notice other signals that your partner is enjoying sex, not just a moan.
 Pay more attention to her in bed, not less.